-This strategic priority for GCF provides resources for strengthening the institutional capacities of National Designated Authorities (NDAs) or focal points and Direct Access Entities to efficiently engage with GCF.
-It also assists countries in undertaking adaptation planning and developing strategic frameworks to build their programming with GCF.
+The Readiness Programme provides grants and technical assistance to National Designated Authorities (NDAs) and/or focal points (FPs).
+Readiness funding can also be deployed to strengthen Direct Access Entities.
+The objective is to enhance the capacity of national institutions to efficiently engage with GCF.
+Dedicated readiness funding may also assist countries in undertaking adaptation planning and developing strategic frameworks to build their programming with GCF.

-All developing countries can access the Readiness Programme, and GCF aims that at least 50 per cent of the readiness support available goes to particularly vulnerable countries, including Least Developed Countries (LDCs), Small Island Developing States (SIDS) and African States.
+All developing country Parties to the UNFCCC can access the Readiness Programme.
+GCF aims at least 50 per cent of the readiness support goes to particularly vulnerable countries, including Least Developed Countries (LDCs), Small Island Developing States (SIDS) and African States..

-Up to USD 3 million per country is available for the formulation of National Adaptation Plans (NAPs) and/or other adaptation planning processes by NDAs or focal points.
-This support can facilitate the development of NAPs, which set national priorities for measures to address adaptation to climate change.
+Up to USD 3 million per country for the formulation of National Adaptation Plans (NAPs) and/or other adaptation planning processes.
+This may include support for subnational adaptation plans and/or sectoral adaptation planning processes.

-GCF can provide capacity building for national or regional organisations (Direct Access Entities) that are nominated by their local NDAs.
-Support can be provided to enhance the ability of an entity to seek accreditation with the Fund, including for the fast-track accreditation process (pre-accreditation support).
+GCF can also provide capacity building for national or regional organisations (Direct Access Entities) seeking accreditation to the Fund, once they are nominated by their local NDAs.

 Areas of support